 Tell a Fassi that however, and they’ll laugh in your face.
 This is an old and supremely self-confident city that has nothing to prove to anyone.
 Dynasties and booms have all come and gone in the city’s 1200-year existence, and Fez will be around long after the next fashion has burned itself out.

-Such authority means that the city’s allegiance, or at least submission, has always been essential to whoever held Morocco’s throne.
-Even when it was not the official capital, Fès never really ceased to be considered the northern capital.
-The city continues to act as a barometer of popular sentiment: Morocco’s independence movement was born here, and when there are strikes or protests, they are always at their most vociferous in Fès.
+The city’s allegiance, or at least submission, has always been essential to whoever held Morocco’s throne.
+Morocco’s independence movement was born here, and when there are strikes or protests, they are always at their most vociferous in Fez.